 Here are some answers to “What do you plan on working on this week?”.

 And there’s a great additional feature in Basecamp 4’s Automatic Check-ins: if you click a person’s name, you can see all of their answers to a particular question going back in time.
-On a single page, here are all of Tara’s answers to what she was planning on working on in a given week:
+On a single page, here are all of David's answers to what he was planning on working on in a given week:

 It’s easy to eliminate meetings and regain a bunch of time.
 Start knocking out one meeting a month.
 See how it goes.
 Then one a week, and so on.
 Ease into it and you’ll see the benefits mount.
 Soon enough you won’t look back.

 Next up: Stay in the Loop with Heartbeats →